 The asset allocation describes the proportion of investments in specific assets.
+"Taxonomyaligned activities are expressed as a share of:

-- Turnover to reflect the proportion of revenue generated by the green businesses of companies in which the product invests;
+Turnover to reflect the proportion of revenue generated by the green businesses of companies in which the product invests;

-- Capital

-expenditure

-(CAPEX) to show

-the green

-investments

-made by the

-companies in

-which the

-financial product

-invests, such as a

-transition to a

-green economy;

-- operational

-expenditure

-(OpEx)

-reflecting green

-operational

-activities of

-investee

-companies. "
+Capital expenditure (CAPEX) to show the green investments made by the companies in which the financial product invests, such as a transition to a green economy;

+- operational expenditure (OpEx) reflecting green operational activities of investee companies. "